-Davide Furceri is a Deputy Division Chief at the IMF Research Department.
-He holds a Ph.D. in Economics from the University of Illinois.
+Davide Furceri is Deputy Division Chief of the Regional Studies Division of the Asia and Pacific Department of the IMF.
+Previous IMF positions include in the Research Department and the Middle East and Central Asia Department.
 Prior to joining the Fund, he was an economist at the Fiscal Policy Division of the European Central Bank, and at the Macroeconomic Analysis Division of the OECD Economics Department.
 He has published extensively in leading academic and policy-oriented journals on a wide range of topics in the area of macroeconomics, public finance, international macroeconomics and structural reforms.
+His work has been widely cited in print and electronic media, including the Economist, the Financial Times, the Wall Street Journal, the New York Times, the Washington Post and Business Week.
+He holds a Ph.D. in Economics from the University of Illinois.

 - How Pandemics Leave the Poor Even Farther Behind